nestifyinfinity/nestify-cli/README.md

     wget https://raw.githubusercontent.com/nestifyinfinity/nestify-cli/master/nestify-cli;
     chmod 700 nestify-cli

+Authentication (Recommended method):

+Store your API key in environmental variable NESTIFY_CLI_KEY

+    export NESTIFY_CLI_KEY=REPLACE_WITH_YOUR_API_KEY

+Authentication (Alternate method):

 Open nestify-cli in a text editor and set appropriate API key on line 2.
+Make sure to leave the - prefix in place while entering your key.

 API keys can be found at https://nestifyinfinity.com/dashboard/settings

 ## Command structure